 Aggressive Behaviour Tactic in Negotiation Example-1

-For example, one customer comes to buy a mobile phone in a formal manner and says: Let’s not waste time, what is the maximum price?
-Here, the customer wants to emphasize that his or her time is very important, so close the deal soon.
+For example, one customer comes to buy a mobile phone formally and says: Let’s not waste time, what is the maximum price?
+Here, the customer wants to emphasize that their time is significant, so close the deal soon.

 Aggressive Behaviour Tactic in Negotiation Example-2